openturns/openturns/python/doc/developer_guide/windows_native_port.rst

 care must be taken to avoid mismatch between runtime libraries.
 To this end, we decided to use a so called *SuperBuild* approach with CMake.
 We defined a metaproject which drives compilation of those dependencies, and also of OpenTURNS itself.
-Clone git repository https://bitbucket.org/dbarbier/ot-superbuild (or download an archive from this URL), launch ``cmake-gui`` program, and follow the following
+Clone `ot-superbuild git repository
+<https://bitbucket.org/dbarbier/ot-superbuild>`_ (or download an archive
+from this URL), launch ``cmake-gui`` program, and follow the following
 steps: